liteninkiran/tech-test-01/README.md

 <p>
     Create a database which stores some basic user information and their hourly rate.
-Your app does not need to authorize users so there is no need to set a password.
+Your app does not need to authorise users so there is no need to set a password.
 </p>
 <br>
 <h2>Step 2</h2>